Skip to main content

 Note: “Impostor syndrome” (also called the impostor phenomenon) isn’t a DSM diagnosis, but it’s linked with anxiety, depression, and burnout in research.

-From an Internal Family Systems (IFS) perspective, the imposter feeling isn’t caused by a single flaw.
-It arises when different inner parts try to protect us while carrying old burdens of shame, fear, or unmet needs.
+From an Internal Family Systems (IFS) perspective, the impostor feeling arises when different inner parts try to protect us from deeper burdens of shame.

-This protector uses shame and harsh judgment to control and correct—like a critical parent.
+This protector uses shame and harsh judgement to control and correct—like a critical parent.
+It demands that you do better, behave better, and speak more effectively.

 Validation Seekers